pebreo/pebreo.github.io/begin/Bonus5-karma-socioeconomics.md

 The inflection point of SI & quantum physics-hardened blockchain, unlock the possibilty to upgrade our currency: marry social currency with material currency.
 To do that, it will have to change the 3 fundamental aspects of currency: a medium of exchange, a unit of account, and a store of value.
 Lets briefly look at each using visuals to make it easier to accept/imagine/understand.

+Under thevststus quo, the soluton is two.
+By inventing a solution, weve created a win-win situation. 😎

 how is social wealth accumulated? interactions, experiences, inventions, art

 how is materisl wealth accumulated? same as above!